Einstein metrics, their moduli spaces and stability: Kähler--Einstein metrics

 \subsection{Stability}

 First, there is a spin$^\rmc$-analogue of Theorem~\ref{thm:parallelsemistable} by Dai--Wang--Wei \cite{DWW07}.

 \begin{theorem} Let $(M,g)$ be a compact, spin$^\rmc$, Einstein manifold of nonpositive scalar curvature.
-If $(M,g)$ admits a parallel spin$^\rmc$or, then $g$ is semistable. \end{theorem}
+If $(M,g)$ admits a parallel spin$^c$-spinor, then $g$ is semistable. \end{theorem}

 For the rest of this section, we let $(M,g,J)$ be a compact Kähler--Einstein manifold with $\Ric_g=Eg$.
-Then $M$ admits a compatible spin$^\rmc$ structure with a parallel spin$^\rmc$or.
-In fact, simply connected, irreducible spin$^\rmc$-manifolds carrying a parallel spin$^\rmc$or are known to either be Kähler or admit a parallel spinor \cite{spinc}.
+Then $M$ admits a compatible spin$^\rmc$ structure with a parallel spin$^c$-spinor.
+In fact, simply connected, irreducible spin$^\rmc$-manifolds carrying a parallel spin$^c$-spinor are known to either be Kähler or admit a parallel spinor \cite{spinc}.

 \begin{corollary} If $g$ is Kähler--Einstein with $E<0$, then $g$ is semistable. \end{corollary}